 Some customers noted product can get rusty.

-A few customers noted product can get rusty.
+A few buyers noted product can rust.

 If you love spending time in your backyard, you might be sorry when cold weather cuts down on your outdoor time or puts a stop to it altogether.
 Luckily, while the weather is out of your control, there are options for making your yard more comfortable on those days when the elements don’t cooperate.
 One of the best options is an outdoor fireplace.